Weighted Brunn-Minkowski Theory I: On Weighted Surface Area Measures: Introduction

-Section~\ref{sec:mixed} is in fact dedicated to reminding the reader of mixed volumes and the corresponding inequalities, such as Minkowski's first and second inequalities, and then we prove the equivalent inequalities for mixed measures.
-In Section~\ref{sec:logsub}, we apply mixed measures to study supermodularity and log-submodularity of rotational invariant log-concave measures, establishing along the way a Gaussian counterpart to a reverse Aleksandrov-Fenchel type inequality originally done in the volume case by Artstein-Avidan, Florentin, and Ostrover \cite{AFO14}.
-We conclude in Section~\ref{sec:rmk} with some remarks about open problems and related literature.
+This paper is organized as follows.
+Section~\ref{sec:mixed} is dedicated to deriving some basic of properties of mixed measures, explored further in the sequel \cite{FLMZ23_2} (in Section~\ref{sec:pmm}), deriving formulas for mixed measures (in Section~\ref{ss:mixed-pty}) and exerting some effort to further establish the theory in the case of the Gaussian measure in the plane (Section~\ref{sec:Gauss_plane}).
+In Section~\ref{llog_sub}, we establish, as an application of our formulas, a Gaussian counterpart to a reverse Aleksandrov-Fenchel type inequality originally done in the volume case by Artstein-Avidan, Florentin, and Ostrover \cite{AFO14}.
+Finally, in Section~\ref{sec:con_re}, we list some concluding remarks concerning connections between the measure of Minkowski sums of compact sets and mixed measures, which are explored in the companion paper \cite{FLMZ23_2}.